abdelmalek13/Udacity-MLND/README.md

 # Udacity-MLND
 ### About
 * [Machine learning Nanodegree projects](https://eg.udacity.com/course/machine-learning-engineer-nanodegree--nd009) on Udacity
-* The course stil in progress and hasn't finished yet
+* The course finished on the 1st of June, 2018

 ## Contents
 Section | Project | Topics | Status